atk4/data/docs/persistence/sql/results.rst

 The only requirement for such an object is that it has to be a `Generator <http://php.net/manual/en/language.generators.syntax.php>`_.
-In most cases developers will expect your generator to return sequence of id=>hash representing a key/value result set.
+In most cases developers will expect your generator to return sequence of id => hash representing a key/value result set.

 .. todo::